Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 Eventually, I put this enormous, thick mixture into the baking pan and popped it thankfully into the oven.
 We waited and waited and the cake just did not want to rise or even cook.

-By then, I had to call it quits, took the darned thing out and binned the horrific mess.
+By then, I had to LEARN FROM MISTAKES, call it quits, take the darned thing out, and bin the horrific mess.

 What I had done was instead of putting in 4 oz. flour had used 4 cups.
 Thankfully I did not make that mistake again.